Revisiting the Last-Iterate Convergence of Stochastic Gradient Methods: Last-Iterate Convergence under Heavy-Tailed Noise

 \subsection{Additional Related Work}

-To the best of our knowledge, for stochastic gradient methods without momentum or averaging operations, there does not exist any work proving a non-asymptotic last-iterate convergence rate for the function value gap.
+To the best of our knowledge, for stochastic gradient methods without momentum or averaging operations, there exists no work that proves a non-asymptotic last-iterate convergence rate for the function value gap.
 Hence, we only review prior works related to the average iterate.

-\textbf{Averaged convergence under heavy-tailed noises: }\citet{zhang2020adaptive} proves that SGD with clipping guarantees the $O(T^{\frac{2}{p}-2})$ rate in expectation for Lipschitz strongly convex objectives.
-Without clipping and strong convexity, \citet{vural2022mirror} establishes the expected $O(T^{\frac{1}{p}-1})$ convergence for the stochastic mirror descent algorithm.
-For the smooth problem, \citet{sadiev2023high} shows that SGD with clipping also admits nearly optimal high-probability convergence rates $\widetilde{O}(T^{\frac{1}{p}-1})$ and $\widetilde{O}(T^{\frac{2}{p}-2})$ for convex and strongly convex functions, respectively.
-For the non-smooth problem, \citet{liu2023stochastic} is the first to prove that the clipping stochastic gradient method ensures the optimal rates $O(T^{\frac{1}{p}-1})$ under convexity and $O(T^{\frac{2}{p}-2})$ under strong convexity (for both expected and high-probability convergence). \citet{nguyen2023improved} later obtains the optimal high-probability rate $O(T^{\frac{1}{p}-1})$ for the smooth problem.
+\textbf{Average-iterate convergence under heavy-tailed noise: }\citet{NEURIPS2020_b05b57f6} proves that SGD with clipping guarantees an $O(T^{\frac{2}{p}-2})$ rate in expectation for Lipschitz strongly convex objectives.
+Without clipping and strong convexity, \citet{pmlr-v178-vural22a} establishes the $O(T^{\frac{1}{p}-1})$ in-expectation convergence for the stochastic mirror descent algorithm.
+For the smooth problem, \citet{pmlr-v202-sadiev23a} shows that SGD with clipping also admits nearly optimal high-probability convergence rates $\widetilde{O}(T^{\frac{1}{p}-1})$ and $\widetilde{O}(T^{\frac{2}{p}-2})$ for convex and strongly convex functions, respectively.
+For the non-smooth problem, \citet{liu2023stochastic} is the first to prove that the clipping stochastic gradient method ensures the optimal rates $O(T^{\frac{1}{p}-1})$ under convexity and $O(T^{\frac{2}{p}-2})$ under strong convexity (for both in-expectation and high-probability convergence). \citet{NEURIPS2023_4c454d34} later obtains the optimal high-probability rate $O(T^{\frac{1}{p}-1})$ for the smooth problem.